Homemade Cleaning Wipes Solution For Speedy Cleaning

 I’ve devised my homemade wipes primarily as cleaning wipes, rather than disinfectant wipes.
 This means they are ideal for wiping down dirt and dust from surfaces, such as toothpaste smears and soap scum.

 Whilst I have added oils that do have germ-killing properties, I haven’t tested my wipes in a lab.
-This means I can’t be certain that they do kill all germs.
-If you are in any doubt, or do need to use a disinfectant, then follow up after use with a disinfectant.
+This means I can’t be certain that they kill all germs.
+If you are in any doubt, or need to use a disinfectant, then make sure you follow up after use with a disinfectant.

-I’m really big on natural cleaning, so I have a ton of other natural cleaning products to make.
-Right this way my friend!
+Looking to make more cleaning products?
+I’m really big on green cleaning (I’ve even written a book on the subject!), so I have a ton of other natural cleaning products to make right this way.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.